ToghrulAbbasov19/Virtual-Try-On/README.md

 # Virtual-Try-On
-In this project, I did low resolution image based virtual try on.
+In this project, I did diffusion based Virtual Try On.
+I used diffusion based approach from Guided Diffusion and then added additional cross-attention mechanism for cloth conditioning.